Meet Dr. Aretha Steele, PsyD

 More About Me

-When I’m not supporting clients, I’m soaking up time with my three kids, my husband, and our two lively dogs.
+When I’m not supporting clients, I’m soaking up time with my three kids, my husband, and our two dogs.

 I love reading, traveling, and quiet mornings with a hot chai tea.
 Originally from Detroit, I carry a deep appreciation for the strength and resilience of the communities that shaped me.